Jed-Schaaf/TypingStats/README.md

 ## Calling the program from the command line

-If the program may be called with two optional parameters:
+The program may be called with two optional parameters:

 - `--input=[input\file\path]` or `-if=[input\file\path]` will automatically start a test using the specified file.